 GeneCards Summary for SMARCA5 Gene

 SMARCA5 (SWI/SNF Related, Matrix Associated, Actin Dependent Regulator Of Chromatin, Subfamily A, Member 5) is a Protein Coding gene.
-Diseases associated with SMARCA5 include extraskeletal ewing sarcoma and ewing sarcoma.
-Among its related pathways are Cell Cycle, Mitotic and PEDF Induced Signaling.
-GO annotations related to this gene include ATPase activity and helicase activity.
+Diseases associated with SMARCA5 include extraskeletal ewing sarcoma and williams-beuren syndrome.
+Among its related pathways are Cell Cycle, Mitotic and DNA Damage.
+GO annotations related to this gene include nucleic acid binding and hydrolase activity.
 An important paralog of this gene is CHD1L.